betalars/mixxx-blogpost/content/news/2024-12-12-mixxing-up-pen-and-paper.md

 I highly reccomend creating a playlist for each session and having some general purpose playlists to jump into when the players inevitably drift of.
 Themes for places or characters (both player and non-player) can also make a big difference and are not too difficult to keep track of.

 However I think a dedicated app with a lot more creature comforts and a lot less DJ-specific features would be needed to make this useful for the average DM.
 But I think that is fine.
 Because eveyone has their own secret sauce for spycing up their campaigns.
 And mine is music.

+*About the YouTube Music links: I do not want to endorse that service, but there are four facts of life that made me choose this option.*
+*1. Game Soundtracks are proprietary.*
+*2. They are all on YouTube Music.*
+*3. Everyone and their dog has a google account.*
+*4. The site to get all the portal 2 music from comes from the era before https was widely used everywhere.*